-In Direct IF Down Conversion applications, one exploits the inherent sampling process of an ADC in which an IF signal lying outside the baseband region can be aliased back into the baseband region in a similar manner that a mixer will down-convert an IF signal.
-Similar to the mixer topology, an image rejection filter is required to limit other potential interfering signals from also aliasing back into the ADC's baseband region.
-A tradeoff exists between the complexity of this image rejection filter and the ADC's sample rate as well as dynamic range.
+In direct IF down conversion applications, one exploits the inherent sampling process of an ADC in which an IF signal lying outside the baseband region can be aliased back into the baseband region in a similar manner that a mixer will down-convert an IF signal.
+Similar to the mixer topology, an image rejection filter is required to limit other potential interferring signals from also aliasing back into the ADC's baseband region.
+A trade-off exists between the complexity of this image rejection filter and the ADC's sample rate as well as dynamic range.

-The AD9224 is well suited for various IF sampling applications.
-The AD9224's low distortion input SHA has a full-power bandwidth extending beyond 120 MHz, thus encompassing many popular IF frequencies.
-A DNL of ±0.7 LSB (typ) combined with low thermal input referred noise allows the AD9224 in the 2 V span to provide 69 dB of SNR for a baseband input sine wave.
-Also, its low aperture jitter of 4 ps rms ensures minimum SNR degradation at higher IF frequencies.
-In fact, the AD9224 is capable of still maintaining 64.5 dB of SNR at an IF of 71 MHz with a 2 V input span.
-Note, although the AD9224 can yield a 1 dB to 2 dB improvement in SNR when configured for the larger 4 V span, the 2 V span achieves the optimum full- scale distortion performance at these higher input frequencies.
-Also, the 2 V span reduces the performance requirements of the input driver circuitry (i.e., IP3) and thus may also be more attractive from a system implementation perspective.
+The AD9225 is well suited for various IF sampling applications.
+The AD9225's low distortion input SHA has a full-power bandwidth extending beyond 130 MHz thus encompassing many popular IF frequencies.
+A DNL of ± 0.4 LSB (typ) combined with low thermal input referred noise allows the AD9225 in the 2 V span to provide 69 dB of SNR for a baseband input sine wave.
+Its low aperture jitter of 0.8 ps rms ensures minimum SNR degradation at higher IF frequencies.
+In fact, the AD9225 is capable of still maintaining 68 dB of SNR at an IF of 71 MHz with a 2 V input span.
+Although the AD9225 can yield a 1 dB to 2 dB improvement in SNR when configured for the larger 4 V span, the 2 V span achieves the optimum full-scale distortion performance at these higher input frequencies.
+The 2 V span reduces only the performance requirements of the input driver circuitry (i.e., IP3) and thus may also be more attractive from a system implementation perspective.

-Figure 35 shows a simplified schematic of the AD9224 configured in an IF sampling application.
-To reduce the complexity of the digital demodulator in many quadrature demodulation applications, the IF frequency and/or sample rate are strategically selected such that the bandlimited IF signal aliases back into the center of the ADC's baseband region (i.e., $F_s/4$ ).
-For example, if an IF signal centered at 45 MHz is sampled at 36 MSPS, an image of this IF signal will be aliased back to 9.0 MHz, which corresponds to one quarter of the sample rate (i.e., $F_s/4$ ).
-This demodulation technique typically reduces the complexity of the post digital demodulator ASIC which follows the ADC.
+Figure 26 shows a simplified schematic of the AD9225 configured in an IF sampling application.
+To reduce the complexity of the digital demodulator in many quadrature demodulation applications, the IF frequency and/or sample rate are strategically selected such that the band-limited IF signal aliases back into the center of the ADC's baseband region (i.e., $f_8/4$).
+This demodulation technique typically reduces the complexity of the post digital demodulator ASIC that follows the ADC.

-Figure 35.
-Example of AD9224 IF Sampling Circuit
+Figure 26.
+Example of AD9225 IF Sampling Circuit

-To maximize its distortion performance, the AD9224 is configured in the differential mode with a 2 V span using a transformer.
-The center-tap of the transformer is biased at midsupply via the CML output of the AD9224.
-Preceding the AD9224 and transformer is an optional bandpass filter as well as a gain stage.
-A low Q passive bandpass filter can be inserted to reduce out-of-band distortion and noise which lies within the AD9224's 130 MHz bandwidth.
+To maximize its distortion performance, the AD9225 is configured in the differential mode with a 2 V span using a transformer.
+The center tap of the transformer is biased at midsupply via the CML output of the AD9225.
+Preceding the AD9225 and transformer is an optional band-pass filter as well as a gain stage.
+A low Q passive band-pass filter can be inserted to reduce the out-of-band distortion and noise that lies within the AD9225's 130 MHz bandwidth.
 A large gain stage(s) is often required to compensate for the high insertion losses of a SAW filter used for channel selection and image rejection.
-The gain stage will also provide adequate isolation for the SAW filter from the charge "kick back" currents associated with the AD9224's switched capacitor input stage.
+The gain stage will also provide adequate isolation for the SAW filter from the charge kickback currents associated with the AD9225's switched capacitor input stage.

 The distortion and noise performance of an ADC at the given IF frequency is of particular concern when evaluating an ADC for a narrowband IF sampling application.
-Both single tone and dual tone SFDR vs. amplitude are very useful in assessing an ADC's dynamic and static nonlinearities.
-SNR vs. amplitude performance at the given IF is useful in assessing the ADC's noise performance and noise contribution due to aperture jitter.
+Both single-tone and dualtone SFDR versus amplitude are very useful in assessing an ADC's dynamic and static nonlinearities.
+SNR versus amplitude performance at the given IF is useful in assessing the ADC's noise performance and noise contribution due to aperture jitter.
 In any application, one is advised to test several units of the same device under the same conditions to evaluate the given applications sensitivity to that particular device.